Custom Routing in ASP.NET Core MVC

 How to Make Route Parameters Optional in ASP.NET Core MVC Application

-Note: Here, “id:int?” tells that id is an optional parameter, but if you pass any value, then it should be of type integer.
-You can define only one optional parameter per route, and that optional parameter must be the last parameter.
+Here, “id:int?” says that id is an optional parameter, but if you pass any value, it should be of type integer.
+You can define only one optional parameter per route, which must be the last parameter.
+With the above changes in place, now run the application and navigate to the following URLs, and you will get the data as expected.

 https://localhost:44359/Student/Index